sergeliatko/wpsettings/README.md

 ) );
 ```

 ...and that's it.
-Seriously, that's all the code needed.
+Seriously, that's all the code needed to make it happen.

 ### WordPress Settings API